danielaparker/jsoncons/doc/ref/jsonpointer/jsonpointer.md

 ### jsonpointer extension

 [JSON Pointer](https://tools.ietf.org/html/rfc6901) defines a string syntax to locate a specific value in a JSON document.
-A JSON Pointer is a string of zero or more tokens, each prefixed by `/` characters.
+A JSON Pointer is a string of zero or more tokens, each token prefixed by `/` characters.
 These tokens denote keys in JSON objects or indexes in JSON arrays.
+An empty string with zero tokens points to the root of a json document.

 The characters `~` and `/` have special meanings in JSON Pointer, so if a key in a JSON object has these characters, `~` needs to be escaped as `~0`, and `/` needs to be escaped as `~1`.

+When applied to a JSON array, the character `-` indicates one past the last element in the array.

 ### Classes
 <table border="0">